RudyPastel/landlord/README.md

 For more about how to use `landlord`, read the introduction vignette.

-## Training and showcase
+## Design choices

 `landlord` helps its developer hone his craft too by providing an opportunity to learn and hopefully master packages, tools and paradigms.
-This is documented in the design vignette.
+As a result, the code has more features than needed.
+The design choices and their rationales are documented in the design vignette.